-Extract audio from video with Typescript and ffmpeg
+# Extract audio from video with Typescript and ffmpeg

-library, which is a wrapper around the FFmpeg command-line tool.
-FFmpeg must be installed on your system for fluent-ffmpeg
+To extract audio from a video file in a TypeScript project, you can leverage the `fluent-ffmpeg` library, which is a wrapper around the FFmpeg command-line tool.
+FFmpeg must be installed on your system for `fluent-ffmpeg` to work.
+Here's how you can accomplish this task:

-Step 1: Install FFmpeg
+### Step 1: Install FFmpeg

 Ensure FFmpeg is installed on your system.
 You can download it from [FFmpeg's official website](https://ffmpeg.org/download.html) or install it via a package manager if you're using Linux or macOS.

-Step 2: Install fluent-ffmpeg
+### Step 2: Install `fluent-ffmpeg`

-to your project by running:
+If you haven't already, add `fluent-ffmpeg` to your project by running:

 npm install fluent-ffmpeg

-Step 3: TypeScript Code to Extract Audio
+### Step 3: TypeScript Code to Extract Audio

-to extract audio from a video file and save it as an MP3 file.
-Ensure you have a tsconfig.json
+Here's a simple TypeScript script that uses `fluent-ffmpeg` to extract audio from a video file and save it as an MP3 file.
+Ensure you have a `tsconfig.json` configured with `ESNext`, `CommonJS`, and strict typing.

 import ffmpeg from 'fluent-ffmpeg';